cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/README.md

 ### MetOffice Agent

-- no explicit namespace is created, default `kb` is used
+- no explicit namespace is created, default `kb` is used All sensor data (flood, AQ, metoffice) in KB

 ### AirQuality Agent

 ### River Levels Agent

+&nbsp;
+# Visualisation

+The instantiated data is visualised using the Digital Twin Visualisation Framework ([DTVF]).

+## Feature Info Agent

+The Feature Info Agent is used to retrieve meta data for visualisation.
+Details on how to spin up and deploy the agent to the spun up Stack is provided in the [FeatureInfoAgent] README.
+The required `.sparql` files to be placed inside the agent before building are provided in the `inputs\feature_info_agent` repository.

 &nbsp;
 # Tracking instantiated building information